+'''

+var f: (s: string) => string;

+'''

+'''

+f = function(s) { return s.toLowerCase(); }

+'''

-- In a variable, parameter, binding property, binding element, or member declaration, an initializer expression is contextually typed by - o the type given in the declaration's type annotation, if any, or otherwise - o for a parameter, the contextual type for the declaration (section 4.9.3), if any, or otherwise - o the type implied by the binding pattern in the declaration (section 5.1.3), if any. - In the body of a function declaration, function expression, arrow function, method declaration, or get accessor declaration that has a return type annotation, return expressions are contextually typed by the type given in the return type annotation. - In the body of a function expression or arrow function that has no return type annotation, if the function expression or arrow function is contextually typed by a function type with exactly one call signature, and if that call signature is non-generic, return expressions are contextually typed by the return type of that call signature. - In the body of a constructor declaration, return expressions are contextually typed by the containing class type. - In the body of a get accessor with no return type annotation, if a matching set accessor exists and that set accessor has a parameter type annotation, return expressions are contextually typed by the type given in the set accessor's parameter type annotation. - In a typed function call, argument expressions are contextually typed by their corresponding parameter types. - In a contextually typed object literal, each property value expression is contextually typed by - o the type of the property with a matching name in the contextual type, if any, or otherwise - for a numerically named property, the numeric index type of the contextual type, if any, or otherwise - the string index type of the contextual type, if any. - In a contextually typed array literal expression containing no spread elements, an element expression at index N is contextually typed by - the type of the property with the numeric name N in the contextual type, if any, or otherwise - the numeric index type of the contextual type, if any. - In a contextually typed array literal expression containing one or more spread elements, an element expression at index N is contextually typed by the numeric index type of the contextual type, if any.
+- In a variable, parameter, binding property, binding element, or member declaration, an initializer expression is contextually typed by - o the type given in the declaration's type annotation to, if any, or otherwise - o for a parameter, the contextual type for the declaration (section 4.9.3), if any, or otherwise - o the type implied by the binding pattern in the declaration (section 5.1.3), if any. - In the body of a function declaration, function expression, arrow function, method declaration, or get accessor declaration that effect.
+Thehas a return type annotation, return expressions are contextually typed by the type given in the return type annotation.

+In the body of a function expression is said to be contextually typed by the variable to which it is being assigned.
+Contextual typing occurs in the following situations:

-- In a contextually typed parenthesized expression, the contained expression is contextually typed by the same type. - In a type assertion, the expression is contextually typed by the indicated type. - In a || operator expression, if the expression is contextually typed, the operands are contextually typed by the same type.
-Otherwise, the right expression is contextually typed by the type of the left expression. - In a contextually typed conditional operator expression, the operands are contextually typed by the same type. - In an assignment expression, the right hand expression is contextually typed by the type of the left hand expression.
+- In variable, parameter, and member declarations with a type annotation and an initializer, the initializer expression is contextually typed by the type of the variable, parameter, or property. - In return statements, if the containing or arrow function includes athat has no return type annotation, if the function expression or arrow function is contextually typed by a function type with exactly one call signature, and if that call signature is non-generic, return expressions are contextually typed by the return type of that call signature. - In the body of a constructor declaration, return expressions are contextually typed by that return type.
+Otherwise, if the containing function is contextually typed byclass type. - In the body of a get accessor with no return type #annotation, if a matching set accessor exists and that set accessor has a parameter type annotation, return expressions are contextually typed by #s return typethe type given in the set accessor's parameter type annotation.

+Contextual typing of an expression e by a type T proceeds as follows:

+- If e is an ObjectLiteral and T is an object type, e is processed with the contextual type T, as described in section 4.5. - If e is an ArrayLiteral and T is an object type with a numeric index signature, e is processed with the contextual type T, as described in section 4.6.

+- If e is a FunctionExpression or ArrowFunctionExpression with no type parameters and no parameter type annotations, T is a function type with exactly one call signature and T's call signature is nongeneric, then any inferences made for type parameters referenced by the parameters of T's call signature are fixed (section 4.12.2) and e is processed with the contextual type T, as described in section 4.9.3. - If e is a || operator expression and T is an object type, e is processed with the contextual type T, as described in section 4.15.7. - If e is a conditional operator expression and T is an object type, e is processed with the contextual type T, as described in section 4.16. - Otherwise, e is processed without a contextual type.

+The rules above require expressions be of the exact syntactic forms specified in order to be processed as contextually typed constructs.
+For example, given the declaration of the variable 'f' above, the assignment causes the function expression to be contextually typed, inferring the String primitive type for 's'.
+However, simply enclosing the construct in parentheses causes the function expression to be processed without a contextual type, now inferring 's' and the result of the function to be of type Any as no type annotations are present.

+'''

+f = s => s.toLowerCase();

+'''

+'''

+f = (s => s.toLowerCase());

+'''